mike19283/Pokemon-Stadium-2-Randomizer/README.md

 # Known bugs

--There is an issue where this hack won't run when pj64 is not in debug mode
+~~There is an issue where this hack won't run when pj64 is not in debug mode~~

 ~~Enabling random items breaks Pokemon you select~~